Devil's Planet

-"Devil's Planet" is the twenty-second episode of the second series of the British sci-fi television series Space: 1999 (and the forty-sixth overall episode of the programme).
+"Devil's Planet" is the 22nd episode of the second series of the British science fiction television series Space: 1999 (and the 46th overall episode of the programme).
 The screenplay was written by Michael Winder; the director was Tom Clegg.
 The original title of the episode was "Devil's Moon".
 The final shooting script is dated 9 September 1976 and live-action filming began on Monday 1 November 1976 lasting through to Thursday 18 November 1976.
-The episode was first broadcast in the UK on 1 September 1977.
+The episode was first broadcast in the UK on 1 September 1977 by Associated Television, having previously aired on KRON-TV, San Francisco on 26 March 1977.

 Plot

 The Moon is passing a system containing a pair of potentially habitable planets.
 Commander Koenig and co-pilot Blake Maine leave Moonbase Alpha in an Eagle to carry out reconnaissance.
 The larger planet has a breathable atmosphere, vegetation and a city – but only one life reading, which stops after they land.
 They find a booth surrounded by dead humanoids who succumbed to some kind of neurological disease.
 A man materialises inside the booth, steps out, and then falls down dead.

 Koenig and Maine proceed to the other planet.
 After entering the atmosphere, the Eagle collides with a powerful force field and they crash-land.
 A man is running from a group of women armed with whips.
 As the Alphans move to help him, Maine is vaporised by an invisible energy barrier.
 Koenig is captured and taken to the women's headquarters.

 This is Entra, a penal planet for political dissidents teleported from neighbouring Ellna.
 Governor Elizia heads the all-female prison staff.
 While waiting to meet Elizia, Koenig observes a sham trial in which a prisoner convicted of sedition is sentenced to "the Hunt": if he survives the whip-wielding prison guards and reaches the Sanctuary Column, he will win parole and be teleported back to Ellna.

 Koenig is subjected to a mind probe that reveals his knowledge of the Ellnan plague – news of which Elizia has suppressed to keep control of the increasingly restive prison population.
 Elizia orders her interrogator to remove the information from Koenig's mind, but his alien brain defeats their technology.
 Koenig is put in a cell with three prisoners.
 He tells them about the plague, but after the broadcast of Elizia's latest news propaganda programme – claiming that all is well on Ellna – his cellmates do not believe him.
 Elizia, who has taken a sexual interest in Koenig, offers him freedom if he submits to her, but he refuses.